The-Story-Engine/TheStoryEngine/README.md

   - Run `docker compose up -d`
 - Install Hasura bash app with `curl -L https://github.com/hasura/graphql-engine/raw/stable/cli/get.sh | bash`
   - Navigate to /infrastructure/hasura
+  - Run `hasura migrate apply`
   - Run `hasura metadata apply`
   - Go to localhost:8080/console
-    - Naviagte to Data tab
+    - Navigate to Data tab
     - Ensure that the tables are being tracked on the left
 - Copy `env.example` to `.env.local` and enter the keys in `.env.local` for:
   - Stripe